A Large-Scale Comparison of Tetrahedral and Hexahedral Elements for Solving Elliptic PDEs with the Finite Element Method: Discussion and conclusions

 We presented a large-scale, quantitative study of several common types of finite elements applied to five elliptic PDEs.
 Our results are consistent on all elliptic PDEs we tried.

-We summarize our findings in Figure~\ref{fig:diagram_elements}, which allows us to draw the following conclusions: \begin{enumerate} \item Consistently with well-known observations, $P_1$ elements are less efficient (more time spent to obtain a solution with given accuracy) than all other options in all our experiments (Sections~\ref{sec:classical-problems} and~\ref{sec:large-dataset}). \item $Q_2$ elements are slightly more accurate than quadratic serendipity elements $\mathrm{SER}_2$ but are slightly more expensive for a fixed mesh (Section~\ref{sec:large-dataset}). \item For hex-dominant meshes, a mix of $Q_2$ elements and quadratic polyhedral elements can be used (we refer to this hybrid element type as $PH_2$).
-This is similar to the construction presented in \cite{Schneider:2018:PF} (but without spline elements).
-The performance of this discretization is similar to $Q_2$: it would be interesting to add to our study a comparison with other polyhedral methods \cite{Hormann:2017:GBC}, which we leave as future work.

-\item $P_2$ elements are generally more efficient than $P_1$, $Q_1$, $Q_2$, $\mathrm{SER}_2$, $\mathrm{PH}_2$, that is, we can obtain a given target error in less time, if we can chose the mesh resolution optimal for the desired error level.
-We were not able to identify any disadvantages for these elements for the range of problems and geometries we have considered.

-\item Quadratic spline elements $\mathrm{SPLINE}_2$ (on a regular lattice) are more efficient than $Q_2$ elements (Section \ref{sec:torsion}). $\mathrm{SPLINE}_2$ are also more efficient compared to $P_2$ (3x faster solving time for the same accuracy) but with a much longer assembly time (12 times slower, which could be reduced with more advanced integration techniques \cite{Schillinger:2014:RBE}).
+We summarize our findings in Figure~\ref{fig:diagram_elements}, which allows us to draw the following conclusions for the five elliptic PDEs we considered in our study: \begin{enumerate} \item Consistently with well-known observations, $P_1$ elements are less efficient (more time spent to obtain a solution with given accuracy) than all other options in all our experiments (Sections~\ref{sec:classical-problems} and~\ref{sec:large-dataset}). \item $Q_2$ elements are slightly more accurate than quadratic serendipity elements $\mathrm{SER}_2$ but are slightly more expensive for a fixed mesh (Section~\ref{sec:large-dataset}). \item $P_2$ elements are generally more efficient than $P_1$, $Q_1$, $Q_2$, $\mathrm{SER}_2$, that is, we can obtain a given target error in less time, if we can chose the mesh resolution optimal for the desired error level.
+We were not able to identify any disadvantages for these elements for the range of problems and geometries we have considered (Sections~\ref{sec:classical-problems} and~\ref{sec:large-dataset}). \item Quadratic spline elements $\mathrm{SPLINE}_2$ (on a regular lattice) are more efficient than $Q_2$ elements (Section \ref{sec:torsion}). $\mathrm{SPLINE}_2$ are also more efficient compared to $P_2$ (3x faster solving time for the same accuracy) but with a much longer assembly time (12 times slower, which could be reduced with more advanced integration techniques \cite{Schillinger:2014:RBE}).
 Their use, however, is restricted by the current meshing technology, as they require meshes with regular grid structure almost everywhere for optimal performance.
-When these elements are mixed with standard $Q_2$ elements~\cite{Schneider:2018:PF,Wei:2018:BBS}, their performance advantage is considerably reduced.
-For the typical hexahedral semi-structured meshes obtained with existing technology, the difference between using a mix of $Q_2$ and spline elements from pure $Q_2$ elements is not significant; thus we can expect $P_2$ elements to be more efficient in most cases. \end{enumerate}
+When these elements are mixed with standard $Q_2$ elements to handle general hexahedral meshes with singular vertices and edges ~\cite{Schneider:2018:PF,Wei:2018:BBS}, their performance advantage is considerably reduced. \end{enumerate}